 - assist states in the further development of a system for involving youth, volunteers and professional staff in 4-H program planning in their states.

-- provide an opportunity for input of youths, volunteers, and professional staff into National 4-H Program Development Committee deliberations.
+- provide an opportunity for the input of youths, volunteers, and professional staff into the National 4-H Program Development Committee deliberations.

 - provide a system for an exchange of 4-H programming ideas among states.